You’ve made the decision – you’re bound for NorQuest College. This process will take you from your decision to Day 1 at school.

 If you are applying to an Open Entry/Open Exit (OEE) online delivery, your application is valid only for the term to which you have applied.
 Applications for OEE programs will be accepted for future terms only after the prior term start date has passed.

 Many OEE classes have monthly start dates.
 Students can start a class on the first of any month within the advertised start and end dates.
-Registration and full payment for these classes must be received by or before the tenth of the previous month.
+Registration and full payment for these classes must be received by or before the 15th of the previous month.
 The course start date is the first day of any month, except during a term start month – September, January, May – when the term start date will apply.

 You will receive a welcome email from the Office of the Registrar, which includes your login information for your NorQuest technology accounts.